krishan-kant/hackathon-project/README.md

 We might require more knowledge on a topic in the book and need to search relevant information or video on the topic.
 The project tries to automate these tasks.

-  Technologies used: OpenCV, PyTesseract, Beautiful Soup 4, Webcam
+  Technologies used: OpenCV, PyTesseract, Beautiful Soup 4, Webcam.